 In order to comply with their specific duties, schools are required to:

 - Publish information to demonstrate how they are complying with their general duty;

 We understand that from time to time further legislation and guidance is published by the Government and relevant legal bodies and we will continually monitor and implement relevant policy and practice to ensure compliance.

 - To reduce prejudice and increase understanding of equality through direct teaching across the curriculum, including RSHE.

 - To increase staff’s understanding of equality and its implications on a day to day basis, in order to reduce or remove inequalities in attainment throughout the school, particularly inequalities relating to the protected characteristics listed in the Equality Act.

 - To increase the level of pupil voice by extending our pupil leadership roles to include a fair representation of all pupils in school, in order to foster good relationships in the school between those who have protected characteristics and those who do not.

-For further information, please see our Equalities Policy under "About Us/Policies".
+For further information, please see our Equality and Diversity Policy and Accessibility Plan/Policy under the "About Us/Policies" section.